HemantSachdeva/HacktoberFest/juhiechandra/README.md

 :thought_balloon:“The advance of technology is based on making it fit in so that you don't really even notice it, so it's part of everyday life.”
 **Bill Gates, Co-founder of Microsoft**

-:thought_balloon:“Any sufficiently advanced technology is indistinguishable from magic.”
-**Arthur C. Clarke, Inventor**